gojimmypi/SQL2XLS/README.md

-# SQL2XLS Version 0.1
+# SQL2XLS Version 1.2

-Given a SQL statement in a config file, convert the resultant dataset(s) to individual Excel XLSX file(s).
+Given SQL statement(s) in a config file, convert the resultant dataset(s) to individual Excel XLSX or CSV file(s).

 Example: